History of the Byzantine Empire: Isaurian dynasty and Iconoclasm

-Given the financial ruin into which the Empire was headed, it was no wonder, then, that Irene was, eventually, deposed by her own Logothete of the Treasury.
+Given the financial ruin into which the Empire was headed, it was no wonder that Irene was eventually deposed by her own Logothete of the Treasury.
 The leader of this successful revolt against Irene replaced her on the Byzantine throne under the name Nicephorus I.

 Nicephorus I (802–811 AD) was of Arab extraction.
 Although he moved immediately to set the Byzantine economy on a better financial footing by countermanding Irene's tax exemptions and to strengthen the army, by drafting the destitute small land holders, Nicephorus I, nonetheless, continued Irene's iconodule policy.
 Nicephorus I was killed in 811 AD, while battling the Bulgars under their King Krum.
 Nicephorous' son and successor to the throne, Stauracius (811 AD), was severely wounded in the same battle.
 Stauracius died just six months after the battle.
 Nicephorus I's daughter, Procopia, was married to Michael Rhangabe, who now became Emperor as Michael I.

 Irene is said to have endeavored to negotiate a marriage between herself and Charlemagne, but, according to Theophanes the Confessor, the scheme was frustrated by Aetios, one of her favourites.
 During the reign of Michael I (811–813 AD) foreign policy initiatives involving Charlemagne, again, took front stage.
 Since being crowned by Pope Leo III as Emperor on Christmas Day, 800 AD in Rome, Charlemagne had been laying claims to the Eastern Empire.
-Nicephorus I had refused to recognise Charlemagne's position and had merely ignored these claims by Charlemagne.
+Nicephorus I had refused to recognise Charlemagne's position, and had merely ignored these claims by Charlemagne.
 This inflexible policy by Nicephorus I had resulted in a naval war with Franks which indirectly led to the official separation of the city of Venice from the Byzantine Empire.
 (In fact, Venice had been acting under a "de facto" independence since 727 AD.
 This de facto independence was recognised by the Pax Nicephori of 802 AD.
 Nonetheless, despite this de facto independence, Venice had officially remained a part of the Byzantine Empire until 811 AD.)